ArkScript-lang/Ark/README.md

         -c, --compile               Compile the given program to bytecode, but do not run -d, --debug...
 Increase debug level (default: 0)

+        -f(importsolver|no-importsolver)
+                                    Toggle on and off the import solver pass

+        -f(macroprocessor|no-macroprocessor)
+                                    Toggle on and off the macro processor pass

+        -f(optimizer|no-optimizer)  Toggle on and off the optimizer pass -d, --debug...
+Increase debug level (default: 0)

         -L, --lib                   Set the location of the ArkScript standard library.
 Paths can be delimited by ';'

+        -f(importsolver|no-importsolver)
+                                    Toggle on and off the import solver pass

+        -f(macroprocessor|no-macroprocessor)
+                                    Toggle on and off the macro processor pass

-        -f, --format                Format the given source file in place --dry-run                   Do not modify the file, only print out the changes
+        -f(optimizer|no-optimizer)  Toggle on and off the optimizer pass -f, --format                Format the given source file in place --dry-run                   Do not modify the file, only print out the changes --check                     Check if a file formating is correctly, without modifying it.
+                                    Return 1 if formating is needed, 0 otherwise

         --ast                       Compile the given program and output its AST as JSON to stdout -d, --debug...
-Increase debug level (default: 0) -L, --lib                   Set the location of the ArkScript standard library.
+Increase debug level (default: 0)

+        -L, --lib                   Set the location of the ArkScript standard library.
 Paths can be delimited by ';'

         -bcr, --bytecode-reader     Launch the bytecode reader
+        <file>                      If file isn't a bytecode file, the cached compiled will be
+                                    loaded ; if there are none, it will be compiled first

         -on, --only-names           Display only the bytecode segments names and sizes -a, --all                   Display all the bytecode segments (default) -st, --symbols              Display only the symbols table